ewasm/scout/README.md

     eth2::save_post_state(post_state)
 }
 ```

+A better example is located in `scripts/bazaar` which is in essence a stateless contract.
+It uses SSZ serialisation.
+A test case is included in `bazaar.yaml`.

 It should be possible to import any Rust crate as long as it can be compiled to the wasm32 target.